malbrecht0792/Odin-Kittens/README.md

 - **Each controller action and its corresponding view displays a very basic HTML page**

-	-#index lists all Kittens
+	- #index lists all Kittens

-	-#show displays a single Kitten
+	- #show displays a single Kitten

-	-#new renders a simple Kitten creation form
+	- #new renders a simple Kitten creation form

-	-#edit uses the same form (which should be a partial used by both the New and Edit views) to Edit the Kitten -#create and #update do their jobs
+	- #edit uses the same form (which should be a partial used by both the New and Edit views) to Edit the Kitten

+	- #create and #update do their jobs

 - **Delete link on the Kitten's Show and Edit pages, as well as next to each Kitten listed in the Index page**

 - **A simple display of the flash hash which congratulates the user on adding, editing, or deleting kittens**

-**JSON API**
+<h2>JSON API<h2>

 - **KittenController's #index method modified to #respond_to JSON and render the proper variables**